daytonn/sublime/KEYMAP.md

 Find
 ----

-  Find and Replace in file by default
+  Find and Replace in file by default `⌘F`

   ```js
   {